-Forms must be submitted to the School of Public Health Office of Admissions and Student Resources, A395 Mayo Memorial Building, MMC 819, 420 Delaware Street SE, Minneapolis, MN 55455.
+Forms must be submitted to the School of Public Health Student Services Center, A395 Mayo Memorial Building, MMC 819, 420 Delaware Street SE, Minneapolis, MN 55455.

 5.7 Privacy

 The School of Public Health is committed to protecting the privacy of students, staff, and research participants.
 Students have privacy rights that assure confidentiality of their student records.
 Research Participants have many rights that guarantee their safety and their privacy.